Too Complex for One Person

 And I’m not talking ideologically here, I’m saying that is the trend in actual practice and emerging philosophy about human factors, etc. And it is of course at odds with the protective structure – regulation, compliance, inspection – which purports to understand exactly how a system should work, and fixes any gaps by pressing for more “compliant” practices.

 To me, the presumption that Compliance is the highest form of safety is the type of top-down danger that I spoke of earlier.
-I think a better mindset for inspectors, managers, and auditors to have would be towards seeking an understanding of various systems, and adapting both with and is responsive to organizational shifts as a whole.
+I think a better mindset for inspectors, managers, and auditors to have would be towards seeking an understanding of various systems, and adapting both with and responsive to organizational shifts as a whole.

 Final Thought: Argument for Adaptability in Aviation SMS Programs

-So what I’m really saying is that I, in addition to emergency system safety philosophies, are identifying an increasing trend towards complexity – complexity that seems very much at odds with traditional top-down SMS philosophies.
+So what I’m really saying is that I, in addition to emergency system safety philosophies, am identifying an increasing trend towards complexity – complexity that seems very much at odds with traditional top-down SMS philosophies.

 Therefore to continue this unprecedented level of safety, organizations will have to continue to adapt by learning a new repertoire of ideology, language, and countermeasures for understanding and coping with changes.